Zunaeed-Imran/BISTRO-BOSS-RESTAURANT/README.md

 - need to fix the wide screen the navbar.
 -

-- need to add a UseState() in the nav tab in array.
+- in our shop i should use json data calling.
+- styling the hand scroll arrow.
 -